 Tenaris holds primarily investments in money market funds and variable or fixed-rate securities from investment grade issuers.
-As of December 31, 2013, Tenaris does not have direct exposure to financial instruments issued by European sovereign counterparties compared to 2.1 million at the end of 2012.
+As of December 31, 2014 and 2013, Tenaris does not have direct exposure to financial instruments issued by European sovereign counterparties.

 Tenaris holds its cash and cash equivalents primarily in U.S. dollars.
-As of December 31, 2013 and 2012, U.S. dollar denominated liquid assets represented approximately 76% and 79% of total liquid financial assets respectively.
+As of December 31, 2014 and 2013, U.S. dollar denominated liquid assets represented approximately 83% and 76% of total liquid financial assets respectively.